sarbjit87/canadian-sales-tax-calculator/README.md

 # canadian-sales-tax-calculator
-REST API for calculating Canadian Sales Tax based on province
+REST API implemented using FastAPI for calculating Canadian Sales Tax based on province

 **Setup using DOCKER**